Unsolvable: Plot

 Gina (Chelsea Peretti) and Rosa (Stephanie Beatriz) let a downtrodden Boyle (Joe Lo Truglio) in on one of the best-kept secrets of the precinct, their secret bathroom named Babylon.
 They demand he keep quiet about it.
 Nevertheless, Scully (Joel McKinnon Miller) and Hitchcock (Dirk Blocker) do some of their best detective work ever and figure out what Boyle is hiding.
+Gina reprimands Boyle for his mistake, but forgives him due to it stemming from his relationship troubles with Vivian.
+She manages to get Scully and Hitchcock out by giving them her chair and wolf blanket.

+Thanks to Jake pulling an all-nighter, he finally solves the case by figuring out the supposed murder victim, Nate Dexter, isn't even dead and the real victim was someone he killed after being caught sleeping with the latter's wife.
+Despite his accomplishment, Jeffords notices that Jake still isn't happy and figures out Jake's sadness comes from Amy dating Teddy.
+He tells him that solving more cases won't fix his problem but spending time with friends will.
+The two proceed to get drunk at Shaw's with Boyle.

 Reception

 Viewers

 In its original American broadcast, "Unsolvable" was seen by an estimated 2.50 million household viewers and gained a 1.1/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a slight increase in viewership from the previous episode, which was watched by 2.49 million viewers with a 1.2/3 in the 18-49 demographics.
 This means that 1.1 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the second most watched show on FOX for the night, behind Glee, fifth on its timeslot and eleventh for the night, behind Glee, Marvel Studios: Assembling a Universe, The Goldbergs, Person of Interest, Growing Up Fisher, Chicago Fire, About a Boy, NCIS: Los Angeles, NCIS, and The Voice.